atxyy/politibot/README.md

 Update Log:

 (1/5/24) Version 1 pushed.
 This contains basic functionallity.
 Automatically extracts text from images and sends them to GPT api for policical interpriation.
 Testing shows most text shows consistent answers from GPT API.
+Testing shows that answers are pretty consistent over the same texts with politcal data.
+Unrelated images were given to the bot and it would have varied/changing answers.
+This is to be expected.
+Features that should be added are: Automatic account sorting, csv file storage of answers linked to user and image, automation of tool.